Kamome (train): History

-The name (written as "かもめ") was subsequently revived from 15 March 1953 for use on limited express services operating between Kyoto and Hakata.
-This service was discontinued in March 1975 with the completion of the Sanyō Shinkansen to Hakata.
+The Kamome name (now written as かもめ) was revived on 15 March 1953 for limited express services operating between and Hakata.
+This iteration was discontinued in March 1975 following the completion of the San'yō Shinkansen extension to Hakata.

-On 1 July 1976, with the electrification of the Nagasaki Main Line, services resumed (initially between Kokura and Nagasaki, later between Hakata and Nagasaki) using 485 series EMUs.
+On 1 July 1976, following the electrification of the Nagasaki Main Line, Kamome services resumed—initially between and Nagasaki, and later between Hakata and Nagasaki—using 485 series EMUs.